This list will be frequently updated as more pilots are announced and cast.

-Pilot season is upon us, meaning the broadcast networks are taking stock of their needs for the 2018-19 TV season and getting the ball rolling toward filling any gaps.
-With things about to get really interesting — it’s time to start booking stars for these wannabe hits! — TVLine presents its annual round-up of who’s planning what, and well as our guide to the lingo that gets tossed around.
+Pilot season is upon us, meaning the broadcast networks are taking stock of their needs for the 2019-20 TV season and getting the ball rolling toward filling any gaps.
+With things about to get really interesting — it’s time to start casting stars in these wannabe hits! — TVLine presents its annual round-up of who’s planning what, and well as our guide to the lingo that gets tossed around.

 PILOT | When a network orders a pilot, they’re asking its writers/producers/studio to cast and produce a very close facsimile of a series’ first episode.
 Each pilot is reviewed by network brass, then typically put into testing before its fate is decided.
 (A “put pilot” has a greater likelihood of “going to series,” as there is a significant financial penalty if it does not.)